A 16-year-old is shaking up the heady, often bizarre, orbit of the World Darts Championship - KESQ

 This year, the event has gained extra attention thanks to the historic performances from the sport’s new superstar, Luke Littler.

-The 16-year-old, widely unknown before making his debut at this year’s championships, has captured the public’s imagination by becoming the youngest player to ever reach the tournament’s semifinals.
+The 16-year-old, widely unknown before making his debut at this year’s championships, has captured the public’s imagination by becoming the youngest player to ever reach the final of the tournament.

 The teenager, fresh out of school, has subsequently become the poster boy of this year’s competition which has once again provided plenty of drama.